-725,000 people suffer from an eating disorder in the UK according to a recent report by Price Waterhouse Coopers*.
+An estimated 1.25 million people suffer from an eating disorder in the UK according to Beat.

-Women are most likely to develop an eating disorder, although the study found 11% of sufferers were men.
+Women are most likely to develop an eating disorder, although a study by PwC in 2015 found 11% of sufferers were men.

 Adolescence is often the time that an eating disorder surfaces.
 But they have been diagnosed in children as young as 6 and adults in their 70s.

 There are three main categories of eating disorders Anorexia, Bulimia and Binge Eating.